holgerlembke/SOLUM-ST-GR29000/README.md

-# I want to show pictures on an epaper device via MS Windows.
+# I want to show pictures on an epaper shelf label via MS Windows.

 ## We need to flash the cc2531 and the epaper device.